cryptocrowd-city/xcrc-wallet/doc/building/Linux-Build-Guide.md

 ## Before you start

-Always use absolute paths to configure and compile bulwark and the dependencies, for example, when specifying the the path of the dependency:
+Always use absolute paths to configure and compile cryptocrowd and the dependencies, for example, when specifying the the path of the dependency:

 	../dist/configure --enable-cxx --disable-shared --with-pic --prefix=$BDB_PREFIX